 Couscous is often believed to be a grain, but it's actually pasta.

 If you can find it, look for tri-colored couscous.
 It doesn't taste any different than all white couscous, but it adds lovely visual appeal to the finished dish.
 There are many brands to choose from.
+While we're talking about substitutions, orzo would be a very appropriate substitution for the pearl couscous.

 Start by cutting curly kale into small pieces.
 I actually find a sharp pair of kitchen shears, like these, work really well for this job.